 Nutrition

 ** This is an update of the lentil and quinoa salad from summer 2013.
 Back then I created recipes every week for my CSA and posted them on a wordpress.com blog called muffintalk.
-All those CSA recipes migrated over to here and I’m gradually updating the winners with photos.
+All those recipes have migrated over to this blog, and I’m gradually updating the winners with photos.
 The original salad included garlic scapes, tarragon, summer savory, and chives from our CSA box.

 Loved this, added steamed green beans and steamed carrots excellent · 3 July, 2018